The Guardian University Guide 2023

 There is a £25 fee for the audition which can be paid via our online store.

-The practical audition is designed to mirror a first-year experience so you will also take part in a tutor-led contemporary technique class and a creative task driven workshop.
+You will dance alongside fellow applicants in a 90-minute high-energy contemporary dance class, designed to assess your potential to respond both technically and expressively.
+The practical audition is designed to mirror a first-year experience so you will also take part in a tutor-led a creative movement exploration.

 We are looking for your potential for contemporary dance study (technique and creative practice) and how you work with others on practical tasks.
 We understand that you may feel nervous about dancing in front of an audition panel and will do our best to put you at ease so that you can perform to the best of your ability.